-Rocket League Xpress (RLX) is a website established in 2017 by Daniel Luttig (dfthaman), Lucas Lombard (Luke) and Giulio Solito (Coolguy) dedicated to stimulating growth in the South African Rocket League community.
-We aim to provide regular tournaments to keep the players active, as well as news articles to keep everyone engaged and up to date on the local scene.
+Rocket League Xpress (RLX) is a website established in 2017 by DF Luttig (dfthaman), Lucas Lombard (Heisenberg_Luke) and Giulio Solito (Coolguy6316) dedicated to stimulating growth in the South African Rocket League community.
+We aim to provide regular tournaments to keep the players active, as well as news articles to keep everyone engaged and up to date of the local scene.
 With the support of the community, we arrange invitational 6-Mans series as well as several open tournaments, such as 1v1, 2v2, and 3v3.
-We also do player-interviews to make the community aware of different players and how they see the beautiful game of Rocket League, as well as provide regular tips in order to improve at the game.
+We enjoy collaborating with other organisations as well to grow the scene collectively.
+We also do player-interviews to make the community aware of different players and how they see the beautiful game of Rocket League, as well as provide tips in order to improve at the game.
 We also appreciate any donations.
 Once a donation goal is reached, indicated on the site, we arrange a special tournament with a prize pool.
-We put our own personal resources and funds into making the website great for everyone and as such all donations go straight into a tournament’s prize pool.
+We put our own personal resources and funds into making the website functional for everyone.

 You can read more about us and what we do here; as well as find the wonderful people who assist us with everything.

 Read some of our player interviews and other news here.

 You can sign up for tournaments here when it opens.